 CANDY CANE CHOCOLATE COVERED MARSHMALLOW POPS

-Melt good quality dark chocolate in a saucepan on top of another saucepan over simmering water.
+Melt good quality dark chocolate in saucepan on top of another saucepan over simmering water.
 Remove from stove.

 Crush candy canes and put in shallow bowl.

 Put lollipop stick in marshmallow and dip and swirl marshmallow in melted chocolate.

 Sprinkle chocolate (using spoon) with crushed candy cane bits.

 If chocolate gets thick while dipping, put back on stove, heat a bit, and whisk.

 Put finished Candy Cane Chocolate Covered Marshmallow Pops on parchment lined cookie sheet.